Alee4738/leetcode/README.md

 # Personal Leetcode Repository

 My solutions to leetcode questions.
-Most of the solutions are in Python, but I'm moving to TypeScript (there are some old JS ones).
+Most of the solutions are in Python, but I'm moving to TypeScript (there are some JS ones).

 ## Usage